RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Conclusions

 \section{Conclusions}

-The ML principles and O-RAN are a natural match and have a great potential of being the backbone of truly intelligent future network infrastructure.
-However, O-RAN development and maintenance pipelines require careful formulation and planning.
-The challenge becomes particularly acute when data derived optimal decision-making strategies are considered, i.e. Reinforcement Learning controlled O-RAN.
-This paper provides a comprehensive overview and taxonomy of MLOps principles which are bespoke for RL.
-In RLOps, we take the life-cycle of RL model development as the main consideration, adopting the design, development, operations, safety/security and data engineering as principles.
-We detail all main considerations and methodologies under these principles and we integrate the above functions with a network analytics platform and Digital Twins, which is geared to achieving automatic and reproducible model operations.
+O-RAN embraces the intelligent models in specifications and treats ML/RL as a promising solution for achieving truly intelligent future network infrastructure.
+Considering the current lack of principles and practices for developing data-derived optimal decision-making strategies in O-RAN, we proposed the RLOps, which takes the life-cycle of RL model development as the main consideration, adopting the design, development, operations and safety/security as principles.
+We detail all main considerations and methodologies under these principles and integrate the above functions with the digital twins and the network analytics platform, which is geared to achieve automatic and reproducible model operations.